pytexas/PyTexasBackend/README.md

 ### Developing with a local frontend

 ```
-# Some where outside the backend
+# Some where outside the backend directory
 git clone git@github.com:pytexas/PyTexas2017.git

 export FRONTEND_DIR=/path/to/PyTexas2017